cyberrumor/ammo/README.md

 - Use the `help` command so you don't have to read instructions from here :)
 - Launch the game through steam.
 If you want to use skse, copy skse64_loader.exe to SkyrimSELauncher.exe.

-# Implementation Details

-upon `commit`:

-- unlinks all symlinks and delete all empty directories in Skyrim/Data.
-- Iterates through enabled mods.
-- Mods have a list of full file paths associated with them.
-- A "staging" dictionary is populated with these paths, and the path that the mod's files will go.
-- Since we are iterating in order of your load order, this resolves conflicts automatically.
-- Mods with larger number indices will win conflicts.
-- We iterate through our staging dictionary and create symlinks with their values.

 # Disclaimer
-- This is barely tested.
-- I've only tested with small load orders (3 or 4 mods).
-- This only works on mods where the main mod folder either contains a Data folder, or doesn't contain a data folder but stuff goes into Data anyway.
-- Error handling is not very robust.
-- This will delete symlinks and empty directories in your Skyrim folder.
 - I waive all liability.
 Use at your own risk.